apache/parquet-site/content/en/docs/Overview/_index.md

 ### parquet-format (Specification)

 The [parquet-format] repository hosts the official specification of the Parquet file format, defining how data is structured and stored.
-This specification, along with the [parquet.thrift] Thrift metadata definitions, is necessary for developing software effectively read and write Parquet files.
+This specification, along with the [parquet.thrift] Thrift metadata definitions, is necessary for developing software to effectively read and write Parquet files.

 Note that the parquet-format repository does not contain source code for libraries to read or write Parquet files, but rather the formal definitions and documentation of the file format itself.